Polichni

-Polichni (Πολίχνη, literally Little town) is a suburb of the Thessaloniki Urban Area and was a former municipality in the regional unit of Thessaloniki, Macedonia, Greece.
+Polichni (Πολίχνη, literally Little town) is a suburb of the Thessaloniki Urban Area and a former municipality in the regional unit of Thessaloniki, Macedonia, Greece.
 Since the 2011 local government reform, it is part of the municipality Pavlos Melas, of which it is a municipal unit.
 The population is 38,887 (2021 census), and it has a land area of 7.325 km^{2}.

 The Polichni district includes the areas of: